misakey/backend/docs/content/endpoints/auth_flow.md

 HTTP 204 NO CONTENT
 ```

 ## 4.2.
-Get Backup
+Get Secret Storage

-This endpoint allows to get the account backup
+This endpoint allows to get the account secret storage
 during the auth flow.

 This endpoint needs a valid process token.